m1ch1310/EKF_TUMAutonomousMotorsport/README.md

 # EKF_TUMAutonomousMotorsport
-This repository is about optimizing an Extended-Kalmanfilter
+This repository is about optimizing an Extended-Kalmanfilter used for autonomous racing